nextthingco/docs/Gadget-docs/source/includes/_build.md

 Pass the raw Linux device at /dev/mem to the container.

-The finished section will look like this:
+The finished file will look like this:

 ```
 services: